ShrikeGames/ToL-Deathnote-Tool/README.md

 - Removed binary as this is not a release.
 A new binary will be generated with 1.3-RELEASE.
 - [TOLDNT-01] Possible fix for "rogue lines" when pausing and unpausing due to race condition.
 - Individual bug fixes will be in their own branches and merged into this master.
+- Autoformatted with correct tab/indent sizes.
+It was defaulting to tab size 4 but indent 3 so you ended up with a hideous mix of tabs and spaces instead of one or the other.
 - Added wrapper function for the alert messages so it can be replaced later with something else easily.
 - Refactored creation of the main GUI a bit so it references config values.
 - GUI will now remember its position in the config file and restore it next time you launch the program.